quelquez/AR_TornadoEnergy/README.md

 </p>
   <p align="center">

-- Recognize images wrapped onto objects that are cylindrical or close to in shape.
+- Recognizes images wrapped onto objects that are cylindrical or close to in shape.
 Created with love to tornado energy drink <3
 - Status: finished (will be improved)

 # Screenshots